-Success is achieved through teamwork.
+Success is achieved through teamwork and staff holding the requisite knowledge and skills necessary to perform job duties.
 A successful team must be motivated, well-trained, and positive.
 These principles are not only believed, but exemplified at the Department.
 Our staff is able to adjust, brainstorm and implement new ideas and reach successful outcomes as a result of the cross-training and teambuilding work the Department has espoused over the years.